2-alchemists/krossboard-docs/content/docs/amazon-eks-installation.md

   * Select the region in which the instance will be deployed
   * Assign the aforecreated AWS IAM role to the instance.
 * Step 3: On EKS cluster, deploy an instance of [Kubernetes Metric Server](https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html).
 It exposes metrics consumed by Krossboard to produce its advanced analytics.
-* Step 4: On EKS cluster, update Kubernetes RBAC settings to allow Krossboard to query data from Kubernetes API.
+* Step 4: On EKS cluster, update Kubernetes RBAC settings to allow Krossboard to query data from Kubernetes.
 * Step 5: Get access to Krossboard UI

 ## Step 1: Create an AWS IAM role for Kroassboard